policeb00th/Cowin/README.md

 ## **How it works?**

 So the program gets the vaccines available in an entire district using a district key- which depends on the state.
-The program only shows centers with available vaccines for the next 5 weeks, for 18+ population (18-44) and filters based on district.
-More functionality has not been added to keep it simple, however, if needed, I will add it.
-Kindly reach out to me for the same

 You can get the your district key by running **getDistrictIDs.py**, and **replace** the value of StateID with your state ID from the table given below.